Local

 With an application prepared by Rosin Preservation and approved by the National Park Service in 2019, Crown Center’s listing is in many ways honorary and serves to ensure its history is documented and considered worthy of preservation.

-“It’s significant for its architecture, for Brutalism, for modern architecture, and a cohesive shopping and mixed-use center and for community planning and development, and essentially commerce for the business orientation and significance and the role of the history of one of Kansas City’s largest corporations,” said Ethan Starr, executive director of historic preservation group Historic KC.
+“It’s significant for its architecture, for Brutalism, for modern architecture, and a cohesive shopping and mixed-use center and for community planning and development, and essentially commerce for the business orientation and significance and the role of the history of one of Kansas City’s largest corporations,” said Ethan Starr, executive director of historic preservation group Historic KC, on Monday.

 But national historic status also unlocks potential state and federal tax credits that developers can use to help rehab and repurpose historic buildings.